NTSB: Copilot who jumped from plane upset about hard landing

 The report said the copilot “got up from his seat, removed his headset, apologized and departed the airplane via the aft ramp door.”

-The incident occurred July 29 about 30 miles (48 kilometers) south of Raleigh-Durham International Airport.
+The incident occurred July 29 about 30 miles south of Raleigh-Durham International Airport.
 Charles Hew Crooks, 23, did not have a parachute, and his body was found in a backyard in the town of Fuquay-Varina.

 Tuesday’s report said that the two pilots had been flying skydiving runs out of Raeford West Airport earlier in the day.
 They were descending toward the airport for a third run when the hard landing occurred.

 Crooks was flying the approach when the aircraft “dropped” and both pilots called for a go-around maneuver, the report stated.
-Before Crooks could initiate a climb, the right main landing gear impacted the runway.
+Before Crooks could initiate a climb, the right main landing gear hit the runway.

 The other pilot assumed the flight controls, the report stated.
 He directed Crooks to declare an emergency and request a diversion to Raleigh-Durham International Airport for landing.